 In this post, I’m detailing everything you need to know about Sian Ka’an and the best way to experience the tour from Playa del Carmen.

 First, let’s start with some of the basics on Sian Ka’an:

 What is Sian Ka’an Biosphere Reserve?

 Each site must be nominated and meet specific criteria before being admitted into the program.
-The criteria promotes 3 functions which include conservation, development, and a logistic function (which might include environmental education and training).
 There are currently about 400 Biosphere Reserves around the world in almost 100 countries.

 About Kay Tours Mexico

 I personally visited Sian Ka’an with Kay Tours Mexico, who is a leading provider of customized private and small group tours and excursions in the Riviera Maya region.